 Now that your Google Home is all set up, you’re probably wondering how to use it.
-The following guides will teach you how to control volume, reboot, factory reset, mute and enable Guest Mode on your Google Home.
+The following guides will teach you how to control volume, reboot, factory reset, mute, and enable Guest Mode on your Google Home.

-How to control volume on Google Home
+How to control volume on your Google Home

-Fun fact: the top panel on Google Home is actually a touch pad.
+Fun fact: the top panel on Google Home is actually a touchpad.
 You can use it to increase and decrease volume, play and pause music, and more.

-Alternatively, you can say “Hey Google, increase volume” or “Hey Google, increase volume to maximum” if you’d like to make the volume louder.
-Of course, you can also say “Hey Google, decrease volume” or “Hey Google, decrease volume to minimum” if you need to lower the volume.
+Alternatively, you can say, “Hey Google, increase volume” or, “Hey Google, increase volume to maximum” if you’d like to make the volume louder.
+Of course, you can also say, “Hey Google, decrease volume” or, “Hey Google, decrease volume to minimum” if you need to lower the volume.

-How to mute Google Home
+How to mute your Google Home

 If you don’t want your Google Home to make any noise whatsoever, there’s a quick and easy way to mute the device.
-On the back of the device, you’ll see a microphone button towards the top.
-Press that once, and you’ll hear your Google Assistant say “microphone off.”
-This means your Google Home won’t be able to answer any queries, play music, or basically do anything else until you unmute it.
-To unmute your Google Home, just tap the microphone button again.
+On the back of the smart speaker, you’ll see a microphone button towards the top.
+Press that once, and you’ll hear your Google Assistant say “microphone off”.
+Newer devices like the Nest Mini and the Nest Hubs have a physical toggle you can switch on and off.

+Your Google Home won’t be able to answer any queries, play music, or basically do anything else until you unmute it.
+To unmute your Google Home, just tap the microphone button or switch the toggle again.
 You’ll then hear Google Assistant say “microphone on.”

-Alternatively, you can say “Hey Google, mute your microphone.”
+Alternatively, you can say, “Hey Google, mute your microphone.”
 Your Google Home microphone will then be muted, though you’ll need to tap the microphone button to turn it back on again.

-How to reboot Google Home
+How to reboot your Google Home

-How to factory reset Google Home
+How to factory reset your Google Home

 If you need to factory reset your Google Home, there’s a quick and easy way to do so.
-You won’t be able to use your voice or Home app to factory reset your device, but the process is very simple.
+You won’t be able to use your voice or Home app to factory reset your device, but the process is still very simple.

 Warning: This will clear all data from your Google Home.
 This process cannot be undone.
 You will have to set up your Google Home device and relink any previously linked home control smart devices (thermostats, lights, etc) again.

 On the back of the device, locate the microphone button.
 Press and hold the button for about 15 seconds.
-You’ll hear Google Assistant confirm that it’s resetting your device, and you should see a series of lights fill up a circle on the top of the device.
-Once that circle is filled up, your connected speaker will be reset to factory settings.
+You’ll hear Google Assistant confirm that it’s resetting your device, and you should see a series of lights fill up a circle on the top of the speaker.
+Once that circle is filled up, your connected speaker will reset to factory settings.